sinak/sinak.github.com/_posts/2016-02-01-bing-ads-optimization-program.md

 And here's the kicker:

 > If you’d prefer not to participate, please complete [this online form](https://advertise.bingads.microsoft.com/en-us/optout-optimization) before February 5 to opt out.
-If you have any questions or concerns, please [email us]((mailto:bingopt@microsoft.com?subject=Questions%20on%20optimization%20program).
-We’re looking forward to helping you get more from your campaigns.

 That's right: the program is *default opt-in*.